alexellis/k3sup/README.md

 ## K3sup Pro

-K3sup Pro is available for individuals and commercial use.
+K3sup Pro is available for individuals via a [GitHub Sponsorship of 25+ USD / mo](https://github.com/sponsors/alexellis) and separately for commercial use.
 Review the [EULA](/EULA.md) before downloading or using the software.

+> K3sup Pro is free with your [SlicerVM](https://slicervm.com) subscription.
+Slicer makes it quick and easy to spin up single or multi-node K3s clusters directly on your own computer, cloud, or homelab environments.

 The binary name for K3sup Pro is `k3sup` which is intended to replace the existing `k3sup` CE binary, if you have it.
-You'll find all the additional commands behind a new sub-command `k3sup pro`.
+You'll find all the additional commands behind a new sub-command `k3sup-pro`.

 Support for all K3sup Pro users is provided by the Issue Tracker for the [K3sup CE repository](https://github.com/alexellis/k3sup-pro/).